 You do not have to accept a plea bargain for all DUI offenses in California.
 A lawyer will investigate your case and recommend different steps to resolve your charges.
 In many situations, a lawyer can work to block evidence against you.

 Blocking evidence may weaken the prosecution’s case.
-In some cases, this could allow a lawyer to get your charges dropped.
+In some situations, this could allow a lawyer to get your charges dropped.
 You do not face any penalties if California courts dismiss your DUI charges.
-This allows you to move forward with your life.
+Once your case gets thrown out, you can move forward with your life.

 Your lawyer can also defend you in front of a judge and jury.
-You could be found not-guilty after you are accused of a DUI, allowing you to avoid DUI penalties and charges on your criminal record.
+You could be found not guilty after an accusation of DUI, allowing you to avoid DUI penalties and charges on your criminal record.
 Learn more with a California law firm.

 Find Out if Plea Bargains Work in California

-Call us at (310) 997-4688 or fill out our online contact form to learn more about DUI cases in California.
+Call us or fill out our online contact form to learn more about DUI cases in California.